RyanS974/RyanS974/525/homework1/REPORT.md

 This was a great assignment.
 I put a surprisingly large amount of time into it, and it payed off I believe.
 I learned a lot from this assignment.
 Single and double quotes can be from another character set not recognized by the standard string translator of python, and requires some manually work to remove them, to name one somewhat interesting concept.
 I had almost no knowledge of NLP going into this course.
 This has all been very new to me.
 This lesson had it all coming together finally, and making sense.
 I had never heard of gensim, the python library before also.
 Fairly easy to use though, no real problems.

 One of the main things on the assignment is that I built the data structure from the beginning.
 I sat down and really thought about how to put this into a model format.
 The data structure I ended up using, corpus which was a dictionary, with nested dictionaries and some other types, worked great.
 I didn't really need any other data structures.
 It made the project go smoother also, I believe.
 It helped me learn how the concepts worked more also, such as Bag of Words.

+Towards the end of this assignment I felt i really understood the core concepts.

+1. Preprocessing / Normalization
+- Punctuation Removal
+- Lowercasing
+- Tokenization (list element form, or space separated string)
+- Stopword Removal (common word removal)
+- Stemming or Lemmatization (Stemming simpler)

+2. Bag of Words (Frequency counts of words basically)
+3. Naive Bayes (Naive (aka simple) method of calculating probabilities: per word frequency divided by total words)
+4. Topic Modeling (Topics are groups of words that appear together often, along with manually labeling these; we check the probabilities of these topics occurring in a category (our authors here))

+Those are the main concepts, which really make sense when viewed as the overall process of analyzing a corpus.
+That is a simple list and analysis above, but captures the main concepts.
+A few more details: Naive Bayes of the simple "Naive" component of P(w|c), then LLR Log Likelihood Ratio which compares this with the category of another author, and puts it in log form, is the main concept with it.
+This was good for comparison purposes, and was confusing at first to implement, but I figured it out.